SageMotionApps/046_GRF_Bilateral/README.md

 ## Description of Data in Downloaded File
 ### Calculated Fields
 - time (sec): time since trial start
-- weight_kg: the users weight in kilograms as entered on the app configuration panel
-- height_meter: the users height in meters as entered on the app configuration panel
 - RGRF_x: X component of the GRF acting on the left foot (horizontal force in the medial-lateral direction).
 - RGRF_y: Y component of the GRF acting on the left foot (horizontal force in the anterior-posterior